bbfrederick/rapidtide/docs/usage_rapidtide.rst

 Rapidtide operates on data which has been subjected to "standard" preprocessing steps, most importantly motion correction and slice time correction.

-Motion correction is good since you want to actually be looking at the same voxels in each timepoint.
+**Motion correction** - Motion correction is good since you want to actually be looking at the same voxels in each timepoint.
 Definitely do it.
 There may be spin history effects even after motion correction, so if you give rapidtide a motion file using ``--motionfile FILENAME`` (and various other options to tune how it does the motion regression) it can regress out residual motion prior to estimating sLFO parameters.
 In cases of extreme motion, this will make rapidtide work a lot better.
 If you choose to regress out the motion signals yourself, that's fine too - rapidtide is happy to work on data that's been run through AROMA (not so much FIX - see a further discussion below).

-Since rapidtide is looking for subtle time differences in the arrival of the sLFO signal, it will absolutely see slice acquisition time differences.
+**Slice time correction** - Since rapidtide is looking for subtle time differences in the arrival of the sLFO signal, it will absolutely see slice acquisition time differences.
 If you are doing noise removal, that's not such a big deal, but if you're doing delay mapping, you'll get stripes in your delay maps, which tell you about the fMRI acquisition, but you care about physiology, so best to avoid that.
 Unfortunately, Human Connectome Project data